android-ui-testing/Cookbook/docs/content/basics/instrumented_testing_basics.md

 For running instrumented tests, `AndroidJunitRunner` is responsible

 As an input, you need to provide tests you want to run.
-As an output, `JunitReport.xml` will be provided
+As an output, tests result will be provided.

 All you need to do it's to execute `adb` command: